ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

    -  Any architecture-specific fixes need to be noted and architecture-specific test results included
-   -  Any packaging changes (e.g. a dependency change) need to be stated
+   -  Any packaging changes (e.g. a dependency change) need to be stated, and appropriate separate test cases provided
    -  If any manual testing occurs it should also be documented with a comment and attached manual logs